 - Bake the biscuit base for 10 minutes, take out and set aside to cool

-- To make the filling, whisk the egg yolks together with an electric hand mixer for a few minutes
+- To make the filling, whisk the egg yolks together with an electric mixer for a few minutes

 - Then whisk in the condensed milk